(Posted on 19th August 2020)

 St Ewe Country Fair Committee

-If you do not know the area be aware your Sat Nav is likely to send you in silly directions down narrow lanes.
-We advise:
+If you do not know the area be aware that your Sat Nav is likely to send you in silly directions down narrow lanes.
+We advise;

-Travelling from Truro direction, avoid coming through Polmassick and St Ewe.
-Use the main road to St Austell and then follow the Mevagissey/Pentewan Road.
-Follow signs to Heligan and St Ewe and go past Heligan Gardens on your left.
-Turn right at the Strawbale Man towards St Ewe.
-Shortly after, turn left into the parking field where you will be directed to park by the Scouts.
+Travelling from the Truro direction avoid coming through Polmassick and St Ewe.
+Use the main road to St Austell or the road just after Grampound with Creed.
+Travelling from St Austell to Gorran, past Heligan Gardens on your left.
+Turn at the Straw Man towards St Ewe.
+Shortly after turn left at the sign into the parking field where you will be directed to park by the Scouts.

-The pedestrian entrance to the show is at the front of the St Ewe Village Hall, a short walk from the pedestrian exit from the field.
-Please be careful crossing the lane.
+The show entrance is at the front of the St Ewe Village Hall a short walk from the pedestrian exit from the field.
+Please be careful on uneven surfaces and when crossing the lane.

-Exit for cars from the parking field is through the gate diagonally opposite where you came in.
+Exit from the parking field is through the gate diagonally opposite where you came in.
 Turn left onto the lane.
-Then turn left at the T junction for St Austell and Truro, and right for Gorran.
+Turn left at the T Junction for St Austell and Truro, right for Gorran.

-Please do not turn right out of the field towards St Ewe unless you live there!
+Please do not turn right towards St Ewe unless you live there!
 We are trying to minimise traffic through St Ewe.
 Please avoid driving through the village and past the hall.

-There is limited disabled parking at the village hall (blue badge holders, mobility vehicles and such).
-Drive past the main car park entrance gate at the field and continue carefully to the Village Hall where there will be marshalls who can help either to park you, or allow you to drop off and return to the main parking field.
+There is very limited disabled parking at the village hall for blue badge holders & mobility vehicles.
+Drive past the main parking into the field.
+Continue carefully to the village hall where there will be Marshalls who can help either to park you or allow you to drop off and return to the main parking.

 This is a country show, please wear sensible shoes and tread carefully.
-Parking and much of the show is on fields.
-Dogs are welcome but on short leads at all times please.
+Parking and much of the show is on fields please be prepared for this.